-Crisis Residential is on average a a maximum 7-day stay for clients with diagnoses that include bipolar disorder, schizophrenia, schizo-affective disorder, and/or manic depression disorder (MDD).
+Crisis Residential is a maximum 7-day stay for clients with diagnoses that include bipolar disorder, schizophrenia, schizo-affective disorder, and/or manic depression disorder (MDD).
 Services include psychiatric medication review, appropriate medication, group therapy, skills groups, treatment planning, and coordinated discharge planning.

 Clients in crisis residential are not required to have a substance issue.
 However, those with co-occurring substance use disorders in crisis may be eligible to detox in tandem with their crisis stay.
 Clients on the crisis residential unit are not eligible to detox with buprenorphine.

 Our Qualified Mental Health Professionals provide mental health support and counseling to clients in the crisis unit.
 Before discharge, clients will have the opportunity to meet with a Qualified Mental Health Professional to discuss personal challenges and create a plan to address those issues during and after the client’s stay in crisis.

 Our Mental Health Peer Specialists help make a plan to maintain sobriety after our clients’ stay and find solutions to other environmental and systemic issues that may have led to the initial mental health crisis, such as homelessness and physical illness.
 The Mental Health Peer Specialists help connect our clients with their next step.
 Homeward Bound’s in-house residential services is available as well as outside services where these clients may continue their treatment.